Kcpf/computer-design/Relogio/README.md

 CEQ - Compare if Equal
 JSR - Jump to Subroutine
 RET - Return from Subroutine
+CLT - Compare if Less Than
+CGT - Compare if Greater Than
+JLT - Jump if Less Than
+JGT - Jump if Greater Than
+AND - Logical AND
+OR - Logical OR
 ```

 ## Mapa de memória